+Whistleblowing Policy

-Policy of reporting violations provides a work climate characterized by cooperation and transparency for all employees, as the company has created an e-mail on the company's website through which any stakeholder can convey its concerns or doubts regarding any violations, wrong practices, or improper behavior to the Board of Directors.
-These procedures are carried out within a framework that ensures the protection of the whistleblower and the provision of the necessary investigation and supervision of these procedures.
+The whistleblowing policy creates a work environment based on cooperation and transparency for all employees.
+The company has established an email address on its website, allowing any stakeholders to report their concerns or suspicions regarding any violations, misconduct, or unethical behaviors to the Board of Directors.
+These procedures are carried out within a framework that ensures the protection of the whistleblower, provides necessary investigations, and supervises these processes.